yetanalytics/dl4clj/README.md

 ```

-There is also support for Variational Autoencoders
+There is also support for unsupervised learning layers
+ - ie. Variational Autoencoders

 ``` clojure
 (ns my.ns